dataspring/DeDuplication/README.md

 <a name="_Toc448178839"></a>
 ##4.
 Conclusion##

-For Unilever Data Blending – a simple, powerful yet uncomplicated algorithm that used unsupervised reduction using Distance Ensemble is proposed which gives consistent and good results.
+For this retail giant's Data Blending – a simple, powerful yet uncomplicated algorithm that used unsupervised reduction using Distance Ensemble is proposed which gives consistent and good results.